- ★ ★ ★ ★ ★ 171 reviews

 -

 The organic cacao farmThe sampan keeps reaching to the organic cacao farm where the guide will tell you interesting stories about cacao and Mr. Cacao and how to make chocolates, wines, comestics...
-Have a glass of cacao milk (included).
+The tour includes a glass of cacao milk. (better to know: This visit includes the farm experience and a homemade cacao drink; the chocolate production process is not included.)

 -

-A ride of your life in Mekong (cycling 12km)Let’s bike (12km) like an insider and make “a ride of your life in Mekong”.
+A ride of your life in Mekong (cycling 15km)Let’s bike (15km) like an insider and make “a ride of your life in Mekong”.
 Your cycling tour will weave in and out untouched peaceful villages, tropical orchards, countryside roads.
 Stop and pass by many small canals.

 -